 For example, kids around the world still go through certain developmental milestones that affect eating.
 Research shows the preference for sweet and energy-rich food in kids is universal (yes, even in other countries).
 Even in countries like France where families share traditional meals, kids’ favorite foods still include items like fried potatoes, chocolate cake, and nut spread.

 Yet despite kids’ tendencies, they learn to eat the food of their culture.
 Chinese kids eat Chinese food and obviously French kids eat French food.
 I make a lot of Mexican food and my kids are used to spices like cumin, garlic, and chili powder.
 As kids age, their palate matures and by the time they are adults they can eat lots of stuff.

 This Time article made an interesting point: Perhaps I’m just not a big fan of these types of parenting books.
 To me, they smack of absolutes — do this and don’t do that — and exaggerated comparisons.

 And that’s how I feel.
-Anyone with more than one kid knows how differently they are, especially in terms of eating.
+Anyone with more than one kid knows how different they are, especially in terms of eating.
 I think making “eating well” only about variety is a mistake because some kids simply take longer to warm up to food than others.
-So parents of more cautious eaters may end up feeling like they did something wrong, when they didn’t.
+So parents of more cautious eaters may end up feeling like they did something wrong when they didn’t.